⚒️

 Gemini CLI

-Google also has something similar to Claude Code, but honestly, I feel Claude Code is better.
+Google has released something like Claude Code, but honestly I feel Claude Code is better.

 Codex